-Ex-Las Vegas headliner gets 20 years in federal porn case
+Ex-Vegas headliner faints at 20-year sentence in porn case

-LAS VEGAS (AP) - A former Las Vegas illusion show headliner from Germany fainted while being sentenced to 20 years in prison and fined more than $500,000 in a federal child pornography case.
+LAS VEGAS (AP) - A former Las Vegas illusion show headliner from Germany appeared to faint Thursday while being sentenced to 20 years in prison and fined more than $500,000 in a federal child pornography case.

-Jan Rouven Fuechtener (YAHN’ ROO’-vehn FOOSH’-ten-er) fell from his chair Thursday after a judge in Las Vegas told him he might be 60 before he gets out of prison and he’ll probably be deported.
+Jan Rouven Fuechtener, 40, stiffened and fell backward over his chair after Chief U.S. District Judge Gloria Navarro rejected his apology and his attempt to say he derived no gratification from thousands of pornographic videos and images the FBI found in password-protected files on nine computers at a home dubbed the “fun house.”

-He recovered after a sip of water without medical assistance.
+Fuechtener recovered after a sip of water, without medical assistance.
+His attorneys, Russell Marsh and Sunethra Muralidhara, said later it wasn’t clear if he ever lost consciousness.

-The 40-year-old performed as Jan Rouven before his show closed following his arrest in 2016.
+The judge branded Fuechtener a shameless liar and manipulator who dragged out his court proceedings “like a soap opera” and only regretted he got caught.
+She ordered Fuechtener to pay an additional $70,000 in restitution to victims identified in the videos.

+“This is not acceptable, here or in Germany or anywhere,” the judge said, describing the videos as “not just children having sex, but sadistic violent acts.”

+Fuechtener blamed his pornography collection on boredom, a methamphetamine habit and people he surrounded himself between his six shows a week at the Tropicana resort while his husband, Frank Dietmar Alfter, traveled around the world.
+The show closed following Fuechtener’s arrest in March 2016.

+Alfter now lives in Germany.
+The house was sold in 2016 and Fuechtener deposited money in a trust account for fines and restitution.

-He pleaded guilty in November 2016 to possession, receipt and distribution of child pornography the FBI found in password-protected files on computers at his home.
+Fuechtener stopped his trial before videos were aired publicly by pleading guilty in November 2016 to possession, receipt and distribution of child pornography.

-He spent years trying to undo his plea, arguing that his lawyers misled him about his sentence.
+He then spent years changing lawyers and trying to undo his plea, arguing that his trial attorneys misled him about his sentence.

+The case arose after Fuechtener was identified in August 2014 as a child pornography collector using internet names including “Lars45,” ”LarsUSA22” and Lars Schmidt.

 Copyright © 2019 The Washington Times, LLC.